-8 Thermal insulation
+8 Thermal performance

-🐲 8.1 The thermal performance of each building incorporating the roof systems must be evaluated in accordance with the relevant national Building Regulations, and is the responsibility of the overall designer of the building.
+8.1 The thermal performance of each building incorporating the roof systems must be evaluated in accordance with the relevant national Building Regulations, and is the responsibility of the overall designer of the building.

-8.2 Thermal transmittance (U values) for example constructions are given in Table 3.
-These have been calculated with Quattro brackets at 1.2 m centres (see section 1.6).
-Unless otherwise stated the thermal conductivity (λ{p} value) of the mineral wool quilt has been taken as $0.040 \text{ W} \cdot \text{m}^{-1} \cdot \text{K}^{-1}$.
+8.2 Thermal transmittance values (U values) for example roof constructions are given in Table 3 and descriptions of these roof constructions can be found in Table 2.
+These have been calculated with Quattro brackets at 1.2 m centres using a thermal conductivity (λ value) of 0.040 W·m-1·K-1 for the mineral wool quilt.